YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 What makes Asian hair transplant planning different?

 The difference is not that every Asian patient needs the same design.
 The difference is that several visible features can make a poor design easier to notice.
 Straight dark hair can expose a harsh front row.
 A very low or very flat line can look drawn on.
 Temple angles can change the face more than the patient expects.
-A dense proposal can spend too much donor supply too early.
+A dense proposal can spend too much donor reserve too early.

 So I look at variables, not stereotypes.
-Hair shaft calibre, curl or straightness, hair against skin contrast, follicular unit mix, natural direction, donor density, face shape, age, family history, and the patient’s haircut goals all change the plan.
+Hair shaft caliber, curl or straightness, hair against skin contrast, follicular unit mix, natural direction, donor density, face shape, age, family history, and the patient’s haircut goals all change the plan.
 The broader guide to hairline design in hair transplant is only the starting point.

 Avoid copying a low straight hairline from a photo